mast3rz3ro/imobilecfbm/README.md

 $ chmod +x cfbm.sh
 $ ./cfbm.sh

-# If you have installed the required dependancy then you should be able to see the menu
+# If you have installed the required dependancy then you should be able to see the parameters options
 # otherwise it's will warn you that you are missing one of the dependancy.
 ```